Juggling multiple children when you need to pump can be challenging! Here are some tips to help you manage older siblings while pumping breast milk.

 - Put everything your kids might want more of within your reach at the table so you don’t have to get up and stop pumping – you can put water in a pitcher on the table along with the milk carton and a pot/plate in case they want seconds.

 - Even if your baby isn’t eating solid foods yet, you might want to see if he or she can sit with you at the dinner table in a high chair if you have one that reclines.
-If your baby is a newborn, than putting him next to you in a swing or bouncy seat might be best.
+If your baby is a newborn, then putting him next to you in a swing or bouncy seat might be best so that you’re less likely to get interrupted.

 4. Limit TV/screen time to pumping time